lynnaloo/xtuple-todo/README.md

 ### Set your Private Key

-Convert your key.p12 file to key.pem and copy it to the `keys` folder:
+* Convert your key.p12 file to key.pem and copy it to the `keys` folder:

    `openssl pkcs12 -in keys/key.p12  -nocerts -nodes | openssl rsa -out keys/key.pem`

-Enter Import Password: 'notasecret'
+* Enter Import Password: 'notasecret'

 ### Setup Environment Variables

-`cp sample.env .env`
+* Copy `sample.env` to a new file called `.env`

 Open the .env file and change the information to match what was provided by the xTuple OAuth 2.0 extension.

 ### Run this Application

-Clone this repository and run `npm install`
+* Clone this repository and run `npm install`

-Install Bower
+* Run Bower

     npm install bower -g

-Run `bower install`
+    bower install

-To start the application, run `node app.js`
+* To start the application, run `node app.js`

-Navigate to `http://localhost:3000` in your browser
+* Navigate to `http://localhost:3000` in your browser

 ### License